Diversity Promotion

 System

-As required by law
+As Required by Law

 Childcare leave

-Number of times: Maximum once per child
+Number of times: Maximum twice per child

 Short-time shifts